jloughry/CV/README.md

 Keywords are in no particular order, just arranged for even line length and colour when printed.
-I thought about making this section invisible, the way SEO companies put `meta` keywords in web pages to get them indexed by search engines (and spammers use obfuscated text to evade mail filters) but decided it would be dishonest, like malware in a PDF.
+I thought about making this section invisible, the way SEO companies put `meta` keywords in web pages to get them indexed by search engines (and spammers use obfuscated text to evade mail filters) but decided it would be dishonest, like malware in a PDF file.

 #### Ligatures
 Ligatures like *fi* and *ffl* look great on the printed page but they can be a barrier to